 This special red corn was reintroduced to the Americas around 2008, when William Rubel, a food historian and writer, visited Italy and brought some back.
 Coordinating with farmers across the United States, Rubel was able to test it in various locations, effectively returning it to this side of the Atlantic.
 The farmers decided on the name “Floriani Red,” after the Italian family who gave Rubel the seeds.
 Similar efforts to revitalize red flint corns on a larger scale are also taking place today in northern Italy.

 This Floriani Red corn is particularly important because it is a “landrace,” that is, a traditionally farmed, locally adapted variety with high genetic diversity.
 As such, it continues to evolve, producing a few yellow and orange cobs on occasion.
 Genetic diversity can help a species survive new diseases or changing environmental conditions, such as global warming.
-Our Floriani Red is free of genetically modified organisms (GMOs), and it is also certified organic.
+Our Floriani Red is not genetically modified (non-GMOs), and it is also certified organic.

 Flint Corn Versus Dent Corn